Dammit: In popular culture

 The song was featured in the 1998 teen film Can't Hardly Wait, during a scene in which the police break up a house party.
-The song was also featured in the television series Dawson's Creek in episode 8 of Season 1.
+These placements helped introduce the song to a broader audience beyond alternative radio.
+Chris DeVille of Stereogum argued that the song's inclusion on the Can't Hardly Wait soundtrack helped broaden punk's audience by introducing the genre to mainstream listeners, paving the way for a more poppy strain of the genre.
+The song was also featured in the television series Dawson's Creek.